Do you have a project you want to discuss with BUMP? We’re always interested to hear about it.

 This page is meant to serve as a way to help prospective and current clients understand what to expect from the financial side of our relationship.

-The Bump Idea Sprint (and other co-creation workshops)
+The Bump Idea Sprint and Bump Media Strategy Sprint (or other bespokely crafted short-term co-creation sprints)

 The Bump Idea Sprint is our tried and tested methodology of bringing people together to co-create.
 Building ideas, concepts, campaigns, experiences or even full-blown business ventures together with clients is a big part of what we do.
 Co-creation with clients leads to the best relationships and in turn, to the best end results.